gr8-toolkit/dbt-adapters/README.md

   - [dbt-snowflake](/dbt-snowflake)
   - [dbt-spark](/dbt-spark)

-Please refer to each of these packages for more specific information.
+Please refer to each of these packages for more specific information

 # Getting started